 All of this helps indirectly a little loosen the deadening grip of a dualistic antagonism to the despising of food.

 Love the Lord, follow Him, take His Word to heart, then you will find in truth how full and rich His best and highest pleasures are, how strong the fountain of His life is.
+Take Him as your exceeding great reward, your only needed portion.
 For in His light we shall see light.
 He is the end of our being and our supreme pleasure, Whose love is incomparable with all other loves.

 'They shall be abundantly satisfied with the fatness of thy house; and thou shalt make them drink of the river of thy pleasures.'
 Ps.36.8